HyunWinter/CATO/README.md

 Development Status: Closed (2020 - 2021)

-Cato is an artificial intelligence chatbot for academic courses.
-It aims to automate the question and answering process between students and professors and help their academic success.
-The project will consist of an AI agent that answers questions on multiple platforms including web and mobile browsers.
+Cato is a Python API and web application designed to implement an artificial intelligence question-answering chatbot for academic courses.
+It aims to automate the question and answering process between students and professors to help their academic success.
+The application supoorts multiple platforms including web and mobile browsers.

 ## Table of Contents